 IPL 2020 Orange Cap Holder: KL Rahul Retains Top Spot in Run-scoring Charts

-IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (302 runs) retained the top spot in the run-scoring charts after the IPL 2020 match between Kolkata Knight Riders and Chennai Super Kings
+IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (313 runs) retained the top spot in the run-scoring charts after the IPL 2020 match between Sunrisers Hyderabad and Kings XI Punjab on Thursday.

 - Cricketnext Staff

-IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (302 runs) retained the top spot in the run-scoring charts after the IPL 2020 match between Kolkata Knight Riders and Chennai Super Kings on Wednesday.
+IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (313 runs) retained the top spot in the run-scoring charts after the IPL 2020 match between Sunrisers Hyderabad and Kings XI Punjab on Thursday.

 IPL 2020 FULL COVERAGE | IPL 2020 SCHEDULE | IPL 2020 POINTS TABLE